kkshinkai/shiny-lang/README.md

 -   [ ] Completes AST, Lexer and Parser, but does not provide diagnostic information and diagnostic engine.
 Shiny will allow undefined behavior when there are lexical or syntactic errors in the source code.
+-   [ ] Implement a code highlighting library based on the Syntax module.

-Here are some general goals (I should probably call them manifestos).
+Here are some long-term goals (I should probably call them manifestos).
 Maybe someday I'll start working on them, but not now.

 -   [ ] AST and constraint system need better allocators, we should use arena or